aryanpatil-me/Safeline/README.md

 # Team Name : Safeline

+## Problem statement :
+Build a wearable (simulated prototype) with panic button, GPS, and audio recording that sends real-time alerts to guardians/police with location and context.

 # 🚨 Wearable IoT Safety Device

 A discreet, wearable safety device that instantly alerts authorities and loved ones in case of emergencies.
 Real-time tracking, evidence collection, and analytics ensure faster response and enhanced personal safety.